texus/TransparentWindows/README.md

 On Windows:

-    You should do is link to sfml the way you do it for your own programs.
+    You should link to sfml the way you do it for your own programs.